simeonreusch/fpbot/README.md

 `-dl`        Downloads the images used for forced photometry from IPAC.
 Needs a valid IPAC account.

-`-fit`       Performs the PSF-photometry fit and generates plots of the lightcurves.
+`-fit`       Performs the PSF-photometry fit and generates plots of the lightcurve(s).

+`-plot`     Plots the lightcurve(s).

 `-saltfit`   Fits the lightcurve using SALT2 as provided by sncosmo.

-`-nprocess`  Only applied if a textfile is passed.
+`--nprocess`  Only applied if a textfile is passed.
 Specifies the number of processes spawned for parallel computing.
 Default is 4.

+`--daysago`  Determines how old the datapoints used should be.
+Default uses all datapoints available.

-`-filecheck` Checks all images downloaded for data integrity and redownloads corrupt images.
+`--filecheck` Checks all images downloaded for data integrity and redownloads corrupt images.

 **Examples**:

-`./forced_photometry.py ZTF19abimkwn -dl -fit -saltfit -nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.
+`./forced_photometry.py ZTF19abimkwn -dl -fit -saltfit --nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.

-`./forced_photometry.py supernovae.txt -dl -fit -filecheck` loads images for all ZTF objects found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).
+`./forced_photometry.py supernovae.txt -plot --filecheck` Plots all lightcurves for ZTF transients found in supernovae.txt and additionally performs a full filecheck on all images downloaded by ztfquery (not only the ones in the textfile).

 ## Requirements